12.1. Overview and Key Concepts

 tbl_ri_full | f

-The following SQL query can be used to identify which specific index is serving as the Replica Identity for a given table:
+The following SQL query identifies which specific index serves as the Replica Identity for a given table:

 testdb=# SELECT rel.relname AS table_name, idx_rel.relname AS index_name